Mazandaran province: Mazandaran today

-Cuisine

-The cuisine of the province is very rich in seafood due to its location by the Caspian Sea, and rice is present in virtually every meal.
-Mazandarani cuisine is diverse between regions; the cuisine of coastal regions is different from mountainous regions, as people in the Alborz usually use the indigenous herbs and coastal people use the dishes of fish and Caspian Mazandaran rice with vegetables.
+Mazandaran is a fast-growing centre for tourism, innovation, biotechnology, and civil engineering.

 Economy

 The province is one of the 5 wealthiest in Iran.
 Oil wealth has stimulated industries in food processing, cement, textiles, cotton, and fishing (caviar).
 Iran's Cultural Heritage Organization lists close to 630 sites of historical and cultural significance, many of which are tourist attractions.
 Rice, grain, fruits, cotton, tea, tobacco, sugarcane, Flower, Mineral water, caviar, Dairy product, Meat industry and silk are produced in the lowland strip along the Caspian shore.
 Oil wealth has stimulated industries in food processing, cement, textiles, cotton, and fishing (caviar).

 Mazandaran, with 230,000 hectares of paddies, produces about one million tonnes of rice a year, or 42 percent of the country's total.

-Over 70 kinds of agricultural produce are grown in Mazandaran that meets 40% of domestic demand for rice and 50% of citrus fruits.
+Over 70 kinds of agricultural produce are grown in Mazandaran which meets 40% of domestic demand for rice and 50% of citrus fruits.
 The province is also the sole domestic supplier of kiwi.
 Mazandaran has 3,500 industrial and production units.
+Mazandaran is home to 460,000 hectares of farmland producing around 6 million tons of agro products annually.
+Over 10% of value-added in Iran's agriculture sector is generated in Mazandaran province.

+The textile industry included 212 large and small industrial units operating in the province in 1995.
+These include the Mazandaran's nassaji company, based in Qaemshahr, the Chitsazi factory of Behshahr, the Gooni bafi of Mahmudabad, and the Chukha factory of Sari.
+Some of these industrial units are no longer active because of issues happened after being transferred to the private sector in 1990s and 2000s.